thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 21 January 2023
+### Daily Rundown on Sunday, 22 January 2023

-- The average temperature today is 3.51˚C;
+- The average temperature today is 3.77˚C;
-- With highs of 4.31˚C and lows of -2.7˚C.
+- With highs of 4.41˚C and lows of -1.14˚C.
-- You can expect few clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->